-Quantgene and its partners operate a clinical testing laboratory that is accredited by the College of American Pathologists and meets the certification requirements for high complexity testing established under the Clinical Laboratory Improvement Amendments.
+Quantgene and genetic testing provider Phosphorus Diagnostics LLC.operate a clinical testing laboratory that is accredited by the College of American Pathologists and meets the certification requirements for high complexity testing established under the Clinical Laboratory Improvement Amendments.
 Quantgene continues to add to the capabilities of its testing menu.
 For the most up to date information about Quantgene’s genetic testing options, please ask your provider or visit Quantgene’s website (www.quantgene.com).

 If you request a Test, you will be asked to provide your Personal and Family Health Information (PFHI).
 By way of example, PFHI may include the following information:

 - Information about you and your biological family, such as ancestry, age, and biological sex; and/or

 - Information about your history of certain health conditions, your family history of those conditions, your medication history, and any known genetic mutations in you or your family members.